Doctor insights on:

 - Causes of projectile vomiting in adults

-- Increased intracranial pressure vital signs
+- Effects of increased intracranial pressure

 - Position for increased intracranial pressure